volkancirik/parlai101/README.md

 # Parlai101: Setting up a Visual Dialog Task with ParlAI

-This repo is an attempt to add a Visual Dialog annotation task using [ParlAI](https://github.com/facebookresearch/ParlAI) on Amazon Mechanical Turk.
+### Motivation

+Let's say you want to do cool research on [analyzing conversations](http://vene.ro/constructive/niculae16constructive.pdf) or [visually grounded language in the context of dialog](https://arxiv.org/abs/1611.08669) but you don't know where to start to collect your data.
+[ParlAI](http://multicomp.cs.cmu.edu/) is an excellent platform to the job.
+I thought this could be an excellent topic for our one and a half day hackathon at [MultiComp Lab](http://multicomp.cs.cmu.edu/).
+Since none of the example tasks provides a visual dialog annotation with multiple participants, I attempted to add a Visual Dialog annotation task.
 It supports having a dialog task about an image or a video with more than 2 participants.

 ![Person0](screenshots/person0.png)
 ![Person1](screenshots/person1.png)